BL1NDX3N0N/UnityFogger/README.md

 ## How it works:

-This utility simply swaps out the shader used by Unity's player for rendering logos on the splash screen.
-Unity's player, by default, will use the built-in Sprites/Default shader for rendering logos on the ssplash screen and Hidden/InternalErrorShader as a fallback.
-For the best results, go into the Player Settings in your project and ensure the Logos list is empty and that your Splash Screen Duration is 2 seconds.
+This utility simply swaps out the shader used by the splash screen for rendering logos.
+The splash screen in Unity's player, by default, uses the built-in *Sprites/Default* shader for rendering logos and the *Hidden/InternalErrorShader* shader as a fallback.
+For the best results, go into your projects **Player Settings** and ensure that both the **Logos** list is empty and your **Splash Screen Duration** is 2 seconds.
+To adjust the splash screen duration for already compiled games then you will want to modify the *GlobalGameManagers* file.
+I have done some work reverse engineering such file which you can find below.

-If using this tool to patch the Unity Player shipped by another developer then you must ensure all of the above is set the same, if not, these settings can be tweaked from inside of the GlobalGameManagers file.
-I Have done some work reverse engineering such file and will provide my findings below.

 | Offset          | Size (bytes) | Field               | Data Type | Endianness | Purpose                     |
 |-----------------|--------------|---------------------|-----------|------------|-----------------------------|